evolvedbinary/hsg-project-wiki/Setup.md

       - `2.
 Apply Mac settings to hsg-project`
       - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
 Return here when you are done setting up eXist.
-- If you just installed the new GitHub Desktop above and had to re-authenticate, you'll need to re-add all of your repositories to the list.
-To do this, you can either (1) drag the repository folders from the Finder onto the GitHub Desktop window or (2) add the repository folders one at a time from oXygen by opening a file from a repository and selecting `Open current repository in GitHub Desktop` from the oXygen External Tools menu (as described in [Commit your work and push it to GitHub](#commit-your-work-and-push-it-to-github).

 ## Installing other dependencies